MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 sales and purchasing modules before closing the sales tax periods for the year.
 See *Closing a tax year* on page 216 for more information.

-**Make a final backup** Make a final backup of all data for your company’s records.
+**Make a final backup** Make a final backup of all data for your company's records.

 *Before you close the year, make a backup of all company data.
 If you have a